xjtluk/Embedded-Thermal-Based-Human-Presence-DetectionPresence-Detection/README.md

 <img src="documents/3.jpg" alt="Project Hardware" width="300"/>

+-In terms of shell design, I choose to use Lazy Cut to pack Nano 33 BLE Sense, MLX90640 and related accessories neatly into a small paper box, which is convenient to carry and keeps the overall structure compact and simple.

 ## **Research Question**
-**Can a Nano 33 BLE Sense running a TinyML classifier on MLX90640 thermal data detect human presence reliably in real time?**
+**Can a Nano 33 BLE Sense running a TinyML classifier on MLX90640 thermal data detect human presence reliably in real time ?**

 ## **Application Overview**
 The system architecture integrates three main components to create an efficient presence detection pipeline: